hyodae-seo/hyodaeseo.com/content/pubs/pubs/index.md

 *In prep*
 - **Sauvage, C.**, **H. Seo**, S. Zippel, C.-A. Clayson, and J. B. Edson, **Fetch-dependent Surface Wave Response To Offshore Wind Farm In The Northeast U.S. Coast**, *In prep*
 - Raj, A., B. P. Kumar, V. Jampana, P. G. Remya, **H. Seo**, N. Sureshkumar, and P. R. Rao, **Wind-Stress Misalignment in the Presence of Swells in the Bay of Bengal**. *Under Review*
-- Sep, H., C. Sauvage, C. Renkl.
+- Seo, H., C. Sauvage, C. Renkl.
 J. K. Lundquist, A. Kirincich, **Sea Surface Warming and Ocean-to-Atmosphere Feedback Driven by Large-Scale Offshore Wind Farms**. *Under Revision*

 ---
 #### 2025